Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 - Interior Drain Systems – Installs a new channel along the basement floor to collect and pump water out.
 Used when exterior access is limited.

-- Crawl Space Encapsulation – Adds a moisture barrier and vapor seal to crawl spaces to prevent mold and damp air.
+- Crawl Space Encapsulation – Adds a moisture barrier and vapor seal to prevent mold growth and damp air.

-- Sump Pump Installation – Helps move collected water away from the house, especially in low-lying areas or heavy-rain zones.
+- Sump Pump Installation – Helps move collected water away from the house, especially in low-lying areas or areas prone to heavy rainfall.

 - Foundation Crack Repair – Seals small cracks in concrete walls and floors with durable injection materials.